Muhammad-Usama-1/nginx-docker-ssl/readme.md

-# This is a Dockerfile configuration to run nginx SSL in remote server with CI/CD in Jenkinsss
+# This is a Dockerfile configuration to run nginx SSL in remote server also Jenkinsfile for  CI/CD setup on every push